Working productively at home

 Create a process for collaboration

-Working from home reduces the ease of being able to simply turn around and ask for help or support, or run a quick idea past a colleague for their input and advice.
+Working from home reduces the ease of being able to simply turn around and ask for help or support, or run an idea past a colleague for their input and advice.
 These are all important elements for helping to increase productivity and bring about new ideas and perspectives.

 Talk to colleagues and agree ways to continue with collaboration and communication when working at home.
-Discuss how ideas can be shared, feedback provided and how to maintain communication with each other.
+Discuss how to share ideas, provide feedback and maintain communication with each other.

 Celebrating success and create rewards